alexrobaina/birdNestTemperature/README.md

 # 🦜 Birth nest temperature 🦉

-This is a Arduino project for save temperature and date temperature in site nest.
+This is a Arduino project for save data of the temperature and the date inside the nests.